paulnguyen/cmpe172/labs/lab2/README.md

 1. Build and Deploy to GCP GKE the spring-lombok project based on https://springframework.guru/spring-boot-with-lombok-part-1/.
 You may use the code sniplets below (taken also from the Tutorial Page).

-2. Gengerate a new project as follows:
+2. Generate a new project as follows:

 ![spring-lombok-initializr](images/spring-lombok-initializr.png)